Attention: ADAPTIVE ATHLETE REGISTRATION IS LIMITED!

 - Jerseys and other gear.
 Athletes who cancel prior to the program start, or who are a no-show, may request mailing of the program jersey or t-shirt by email message in the 30 days following the conclusion.
 Other gear, such as gift bags, may be available upon request.
 The athlete must have met or exceeded their fundraising commitment.
 Requested sizing may not be available.

 - Virtual Participants.
 Athletes may optionally transfer their registration to the non-participatory virtual participant category rather than cancelling.
 Such transfers allows the athlete to continue to be a member of their team, with donations already received or arriving benefiting the team.
 This transfer does not allow a refund of the registration fee, but does eliminate the fundraising commitment.
-No jerseys, food or other program benefits will be provided.
+Jerseys are provided if fundraising commitment is met.
 Such requests must be received by email message no later than 14 days prior to the program start.